NorthwoodsSoftware/gojs-react/README.md

 #### skipsDiagramUpdate (ReactDiagram only)
 Specifies whether the component should skip updating, often set to true when updating state from a GoJS model change.
 This flag is checked during shouldComponentUpdate.
+Because GoJS Palettes are read-only by default, this prop is not present on ReactPalette.

 #### Optional - onModelChange (ReactDiagram only)
 Specifies a function to be called when a GoJS transaction has completed.